francisvm/francisvm.com/_posts/2014-11-08-foreignjump-ios.md

 iOS version of the original Foreign Jump game on Windows.

-This was of course realized using Objective-C and the iOS SDK.
-The game is using Cocos2D as a graphic engine and Box2D for the physics engine.
+This was of course developed using Objective-C and the iOS SDK.
+The game is using Cocos2D for the graphic engine and Box2D for the physics engine.

 ![Gameplay](/images/foreignjump/ios.png)
 ![Menu](/images/foreignjump/menu-ios.jpg)